 - Pay for performance: A substantial portion of our executives' compensation opportunity is tied to achieving specified corporate objectives.
-In fiscal year 2017, 100% of the Annual Incentive Plan ("AIP") was performance based and at-risk, subject to achievement of certain financial objectives.
-Under our Long-Term Incentive Plan ("LTIP"), half of the equity awards were in the form of performance shares subject to achievement of a targeted financial measure. - Mix of short-term and long-term compensation: Short term compensation for our executive officers is comprised of base salaries and the AIP, which pays out only to the extent that the Company meets its financial targets.
-Our LTIP, representing long term compensation, is comprised of performance shares and service-based restricted stock.
-Performance shares are earned, if the performance criteria are met, at the end of a three-year plan cycle, while service-based restricted stock vests over a three-year period. - Independent compensation consultant: The Compensation Committee directly retains the services of Pearl Meyer, an independent compensation consultant, to advise it in determining reasonable and market-based compensation policies. - Prohibition on hedging and pledging: Our executive officers, together with all other employees, are prohibited from engaging in hedging, pledging or similar transactions with respect to our securities. - No perquisites: Our executive officers are not provided with club memberships, personal use of corporate aircraft or any other perquisite or special benefits other than our occasional provision of relocation expense reimbursement. - No single trigger change of control acceleration: Except for a market-based stock unit award of 50,000 shares made to Michael Pangia, our President and Chief Executive Officer, which is subject to accelerated vesting upon a change of control, as described below under "Potential Payments Upon Termination or Change of Control", change of control arrangements in employment agreements with our executive officers provide for acceleration of vesting for outstanding equity awards only in the event that we are both subject to a change in control and the executive officer's employment terminates thereafter for reasons specified in the employment agreements.
+In fiscal year 2018, 100% of the Annual Incentive Plan ("AIP") was performance based and at-risk, subject to achievement of certain financial objectives.
+Under our Long-Term Incentive Plan ("LTIP"), half the equity awards are typically made in the form of performance shares subject to achievement of a targeted financial measure. - Mix of short-term and long-term compensation: Short term compensation for our executive officers is comprised of base salaries and the AIP, which pays out only to the extent that the Company meets its financial targets.
+Our LTIP, representing long-term compensation, is comprised of performance shares and service based restricted stock.
+Performance shares are earned, if the performance criteria are met, at the end of a three-year plan cycle, while service-based restricted stock vests over a three-year period.
+Typically, we provide new LTIP awards on an annual basis.
+Due to the timing of various strategic discussions during fiscal year 2018, we made no LTIP awards in 2018.

-- Clawback: We have a clawback policy that entitles us to recover all or a portion of any performance-based compensation, including cash and equity components, if our financial statements are restated as a result of errors, omissions or fraud. - Strong compensation risk management: The Compensation Committee reviews and analyzes the risk profile of our compensation programs and practices on an annual basis.
+- Independent compensation consultant: The Compensation Committee directly retains the services of Pearl Meyer, an independent compensation consultant, to advise it in determining reasonable and market-based compensation policies. - Prohibition on hedging and pledging: Our executive officers, together with all other employees, are prohibited from engaging in hedging, pledging or similar transactions with respect to our securities. - No perquisites: Our executive officers are not provided with club memberships, personal use of corporate aircraft or any other perquisite or special benefits other than our occasional provision of relocation expense reimbursement. - No single trigger change of control acceleration: Except for a market-based stock unit award of 50,000 shares made in fiscal year 2017 to Michael Pangia, our President and Chief Executive Officer, which is subject to accelerated vesting upon a change of control, as described below under "Potential Payments Upon Termination or Change of Control", change of control arrangements in employment agreements with our executive officers provide for acceleration of vesting for outstanding equity awards only in the event that we are both subject to a change in control and the executive officer's employment terminates thereafter for reasons specified in the employment agreements. - Clawback: We have a clawback policy that entitles us to recover all or a portion of any performance-based compensation, including cash and equity components, if our financial statements are restated as a result of errors, omissions or fraud. - Strong compensation risk management: The Compensation Committee reviews and analyzes the risk profile of our compensation programs and practices on an annual basis.